mo-martin/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 ### Verify storage for docker images

-This step can only be performed if docker is installed as per the prerequisites.

-1. Verify that there is a minimum of 100GB disk space available in the `/var/lib/docker` directory.
+Verify that there is a minimum of 100GB disk space available in the `/var/lib/docker` directory.

    `df -h /var/lib/docker`